 This drink mix has 4 grams of sugar per 100 ml, and a replacement of the around the average electrolytes you lose when sweating: 800 mg sodium, 80 mg potassium, 100 mg calcium, and 80 mg of magnesium per liter (about 33 ounces).
 The flavors are light fruity flavors.
 Price: $19.95 for 20 servings

-New science shows that research touting low sodium as beneficial to our health is wrong—and potentially dangerous.
+LMNT (aka Element) was founded according to new science that shows that research touting low sodium as beneficial to our health is wrong—and potentially dangerous.
 And that when exercising, electrolyte balance is crucial.
 For that reason, LMNT provides a giant dose of electrolytes per salt stick.

 This drink is best for before or after a workout.
 It’s recommended to take about a half-hour prior to your long run or workout.
 The site says, “A good thing to remember is when it comes to replacing lost electrolytes–preparing ahead of time is much better than chasing them afterward.”